-- 28.1 The voting non-executive directors shall appoint or remove the chief executive. - 28.2 The appointment of the chief executive shall require the approval of the Council of Governors. - 28.3 A committee consisting of the Chairman, the Chief Executive and the other nonexecutive directors shall appoint or remove the other executive directors. - 28.4 A person is deemed to be fit and proper when meeting the criteria set out by the CQC Fit and Proper Persons regulation (FPPR), except with the approval in writing of NHS Improvement.
-Removal is triggered "if" a person fails to meet the fit and proper requirements, which includes the competence, experience and qualifications to perform the role.
+- 28.1 The voting Non-executive directors shall appoint or remove the Chief Executive. - 28.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 28.3 A committee consisting of the Chairman, the Chief Executive and the other nonexecutive directors shall appoint or remove the other executive directors. - 28.4 A person deemed to be fit and proper as set out in the CQC Fit and Proper Persons test requirements except with the approval in writing of NHS Improvement.
+Removal is may be triggered "if" a person fails to meet the fit and proper requirements, which includes the competence, experience and qualifications to perform the role.